-Satoshi Nakamoto, the inventor of BTC used the proof of work protocol to bypass the problem.
+Satoshi Nakamoto, the inventor of BTC, used the proof of work protocol to bypass the problem.
 The attack message is assigned a nonce (a random value).
 This nonce is then hashed.
-The generals then agree on only sharing messages, which have a specific hash result like a sequence of numbers.
+The generals then agree on only sharing messages with a specific hash result, like a sequence of numbers.

 If the hash result and input match, they will send the messenger to the other generals.
 If it does not match, they need to hash the message until it does.
 This is where miners need a large amount of computing power and time.

 If the generals send a message without the correct hash result, the other generals can simply ignore the message and wait for the correct message to arrive.

 Hence, if a transaction does not match the hash result, it cannot be completed and added to the blockchain.

 Ethereum plans to transition from the Proof of Work protocol to the Proof of Stake protocol.
 Ethereum 2.0 launched at the end of 2020.
 It is a new blockchain.
 Therefore, it will not impact current Ethereum mining.